manojknit/sp18-281-cloudflare/WeeklyTeamMeeting.md

 #### 1. What did the team do the past week?

 * Noopur
+	+ Research on which NoSql DB to be used.

 * Anisha Vaghela:
 	+ Research on using which NoSQL database in the project.